 With any kind of tool that has an algorithm to calculate how difficult a keyword is, you need to take it with a pinch of salt.
 The scores are obviously just an estimate and they all apply a different weighting to each metric available.

 For example, KWFinder uses social shares as part of its algorithm.
 Now Twitter has stopped supplying social share counts, this part of the algo is now defunct.
 So use your own judgment and use the scores as a ‘guideline’ only.

 You’ve likely heard of SEMRush and seen how it can be used, so I won’t dive too deep into this here.
 What I will say is that for the price (which I used to think was expensive) it is the best tool I have ever used for keyword research.

-Your can do so many things with it's data, really don't need anything else.
+You can do so many things with its data, really don’t need anything else.
 For example, your ranking 2nd page for a term and want to see which keywords the site ranked #1 is ranking for.